 “Shine it on the ammo boxes,” I ordered, moving closer and taking the lighter from his hand.
 I leaned down and pointed at eight wooden boxes.
 The boxes all had the same “M346 H-T” printed on the back of them.
 I knew those rounds.
 The flechette canister rounds were great for close in work but had a range of only a few hundred meters.
 The M346 was high explosive and would reach out to six thousand.
 “Pull these out,” I said, hold the light close, pointing and then helping get them out as much as I could with my free hand.

-I moved backward a bit and turned around, telling Tank to stack the boxes behind the machine.
+I moved back a bit and turned around, telling Tank to stack the boxes behind the machine.
 I gave him his lighter back and went to where the crew remained under the Ontos.
 I crouched down in the dark without the lighter to see by.
 I laid out my plan, not knowing whether I had the right guys or if the crew was capable of doing what I needed to have done.
 Corporal Trevis identified himself when I took a breath.
 He indicated that his men could do what I needed but they had to move the flechette rounds first

 The Gunny was standing by the side of the Ontos when I came out.